The 5 Best Essential Oils For Dry Skin & Exactly How To Use Them On Your Face

 If cold air has your skin looking angry, red, and inflamed in addition to being dry, then geranium essential oil is your saving grace.
 "Geranium calms skin irritation and inflammation very quickly and has moisturizing properties," says Dr. Snyder.
-It's also a Swiss Army knife when it comes to skin, as it helps regulate oil production, reduce acne breakouts, improve skin elasticity, and balance out skin whether it's dry or oily.
+It's also a Swiss Army knife when it comes to skin, as it helps regulate oil production, combat UV damage, reduce acne breakouts, improve skin elasticity, and balance out skin whether it's dry or oily.
 "A lot of women with PCOS also use it to treat acne breakouts," she says.
 Geranium oil even boosts blood circulation, in case you're looking for a natural glow sans sun damage.

 5. Lavender essential oil